 Winona History Center

-The Winona History Center and Billy Sunday Home have re-opened with limited hours.
-We are currently open on Thursday, Friday, and Saturday from 2:00 through 5:00.
+The Winona History Center and Billy Sunday Home have returned to their normal hours!
+We are now open from 2:00 to 5:00 on Tuesday through Saturday.

 History at Your Fingertips.